omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 ### Hotpot - OpenSDS Controller Project

-Sitting at the core of OpenSDS architecture is the OpenSDS controller component developed by the Hotpot project team.
-OpenSDS controller project adopted a microservice architecture and got three submodules: controller, hub and db.
+Sitting at the core of OpenSDS architecture is the OpenSDS controller component developed by the [Hotpot](https://github.com/opensds/opensds) project team.
+OpenSDS controller project adopted a microservice and layered architecture.
+It got three submodules: controller, hub and db.

 ### *Controller Module*